fox-one/docs.pando.im/docs/lake/tutorials/listing.md

 date: 2021-08-15 22:33:07
 ---

-**[Pando Lake](https://lake.pando.im)** only allow for selected pools that have proven credentials.
-It not accept new pool from the public.
+**[Pando Lake](https://lake.pando.im)** only allows for selected pools that have proven credentials.
+It doesn't accept new pool from the public.

 **[4swap](https://4swap.org)** is a community-driven project that is currently allowing for any pool to be added.